vpakhuchyi/censor/README.md

 ### Usage

-We can use `sanitiser` to hide all the fields values by default and only display those fields that has specified `sanitiser:"display"` tag.
+We can use `sanitiser` to mask all the fields values by default and only display those fields that has specified `sanitiser:"display"` tag.
 This approach will help us to be sure that we don't log sensitive information by mistake.